Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Optimal power flow as a QCQP

-As discussed in Section~\ref{subsec:implement}, the number of colors $C$ and the number of PQC parameters $(P,Q)$ grow polynomially in $\log N$.
-Nonetheless, the dependence of $L$ in~\eqref{eq:lipschitz} and $\sigma^2$ in~\eqref{eq:sigma:1} on $\bar{\alpha}$ and $\bar{\beta}$ is unfavorable.
+Nonetheless, the overall measurement complexity derived in Proposition~\ref{pro:S_all} also depends on the Lipschitz constant $L$ and the variance bound $\sigma^2$ whose scaling is unfavorable for OPF.
 This is because the magnitudes of the entries in $\bv$ in~\eqref{eq:qc} are constrained to lie in the range of $[0.9,1.1]$, so that $\bar{\alpha} = 1.1\sqrt{N}$.
 Furthermore, as OPF entails equality constraints for nodes connected to loads, each of these equality constraints is converted to two inequality constraints upon~\eqref{eq:qc}.
 Since these inequalities should be active at optimality, the complementary slackness of the Karush–Kuhn–Tucker conditions written for~\eqref{eq:qc} implies that the associated dual variables are generally nonzero~\cite[Ch.~5]{BoVa04}.
 Because the number of load nodes in real-world power systems is typically proportional to $N$, it follows that $\bar{\beta}$ may scale with $\sqrt{N}$ too.
 Overall, in practice, parameters $L$ in~\eqref{eq:lipschitz} and $\sigma^2$ in~\eqref{eq:sigma:1} could grow as $N$ and $N^2$, respectively, which indicates the total number of measurement samples in~\eqref{eq:S_all} could scale with $N^4$.
 This large number of measurement samples ultimately presents a challenge to attaining quantum advantage.
 A similar undesirable dependence of the measurement sample complexity on the scaling prefactors has also been encountered in~\cite{quantum_PDE}, where the objective function entails expectations multiplied by prefactors exponentially in $\log N$, like the one in~\eqref{eq:Lagrangian1}.

-\section{Numerical tests}
+\section{Numerical Tests}